Two students in a Francis Drake standard en suite room

 When will I get instructions about moving day for September?

-At the end of August you will receive an email containing your move-in day date and time slot, your flat number, route maps, parking permits, and hotel information.
+At the end of August you will receive an email containing your move-in day date and time slot, your flat number, route maps and parking permits.
 If you have any questions once you've received that information, you can email the team at uniaccommodation@plymouth.ac.uk

 I have disabilities or specific requirements – what support is available to me?